jameshyojaelee/scPerturb-CMap/README.md

 4. **(Optional) Train the metric model** – Supply curated inversion pairs via `scperturb-cmap train` (Hydra config under `configs/train.yaml`) to refine the DualEncoder checkpoint written to `workspace/artifacts/`.
 5. **Explore interactively** – Launch `make ui` to open the Streamlit dashboard, re-use existing targets, and export ranked hypotheses with MOA enrichment plots for bench scientists.
 6. **Validate & automate** – Use `make acceptance` for smoke tests, `make lint`/`make test` in CI, and the HPC scripts under `scripts/slurm/` for batch jobs.

+> `make acceptance` is designed as a local smoke test and is not executed as part of the default CI workflows.

 **Recall@50 by cell line**